Gabriel Medina: Life and career

 In the 2018 season, Medina had better start than the previous 3 seasons and achieved victories at Tahiti, the wave pool in California, and Pipeline (including a 10-point ride in his quarterfinal heat), making him a two-time world champion and the most accomplished surfer from Brazil, by the age of 24.
 2018 also was marked as a historic year for Brazilian surfing, as the country grabbed 9 event wins - Medina (3x), Ítalo Ferreira (3x), Filipe Toledo (2x) and William Cardoso - out of the 11 events on the 2018 Championship Tour calendar, in addition to Medina's second world title.
 CT surfer Jessé Mendes won the Vans Triple Crown of Surfing, becoming the second Brazilian surfer to accomplish the feat, beside Medina himself.
 Mateus Herdy became the WSL World Junior Champion in Taiwan, joining fellow Brazilians Medina, Adriano de Souza, Caio Ibelli, Lucas Silveira and Pablo Paulino (2x), and big wave surfers Rodrigo Koxa and Maya Gabeira winning each other the XXL Biggest Wave awards and setting new Guinness world records for largest waves surfed by a male and female surfer respectively.

 In the 2019 season, after another sleepy start, Medina again claimed another win, his 13th CT event, in Jeffreys Bay, South Africa.
 Medina made history by being part of the first-ever goofy-footers final in J-Bay, against Ítalo Ferreira and for being second every goofy-footer to win the event, the first in 35 years (Mark Occhilupo).

-On 9–15 September, Medina, along with the top surfers from all over the world, competed in Miyazaki, Japan, in the 2019 ISA World Surfing Games, a mandatory event to be eligible to compete in the 2020 Olympic Games, also to be held in Japan.
+From 9–15 September, Medina, along with the top surfers from all over the world, competed in Miyazaki, Japan, in the 2019 ISA World Surfing Games, a mandatory event to be eligible to compete in the 2020 Olympic Games, also to be held in Japan.
 Medina competed in the Open Men's division and went on to finish the event with the bronze medal, behind fellow CT surfers Kolohe Andino (2nd) and countryman Ítalo Ferreira (1st).
 Also, due to these results combined with Filipe Toledo's (9th after withdrawing due to back pain), and in the Open Women's division Silvana Lima's (2nd), Tatiana Weston-Webb's (5th) and Tainá Hinckel's (25th), Brazil went on to win the gold medal, the first since the 2000 ISA games.

 Less than a week later, Medina captured his 14th CT event win, the third win at Kelly Slater's Surf Ranch (thus winning all three individual competitions ever had on this site at the time), in the Freshwater Pro, climbing the rankings and reaching the first position.
 Medina performed poorly during the European Leg and was eliminated in the Round of 16 in Quiksilver Pro France and MEO Rip Curl Pro Portugal.
 Medina caused controversy in the 2019 Billabong Pipe Masters by dropping in on his fellow competitor.
 This led to his actions being labelled unsportsmanlike.
 Medina finished the season in 2nd and lost the world title to fellow country man Ítalo Ferreira, with a runner-up finish to Ferreira at the Billabong Pipe Masters.